Sterling Soccer

 Girls | Grades 3 & 4, Grades 5/6, and Grades 7 - 12 | 7-11 v 7-11

-Teams are allowed to practice during Spring Break
+Teams are permitted to practice during Spring Break.

-Game schedules will be posted on this site on April 13th
+Game schedules will be posted on this website.

 Divisions